Rayne Storm

-Adi Ladson (born December 7, 1983), better known by his stage name Rayne Storm, is an American rapper and producer from Harlem, New York.
+Adi Ladson better known by his stage name Rayne Storm, is an American rapper and producer from Harlem, New York.
 He initially gained attention in 2006 with the release of his first mixtape Storms Coming.
 Since his debut on Storms Coming, Rayne has founded the independent label Monopolyhouse, released several remixes to chart-topping or viral songs and has made a number of guest appearances.
 On January 1, 2016, Rayne released his EP titled Supreme with features from Tash (rapper) of Tha Alkaholiks, DecadeZ, L.I.V.E.Wire, iLL Drew, Profane Remy, Black Silver, Perelini and Harlem Hitman.
 Supreme EP was re-released in 2018 with "All Black (Black Panther Remix)" inspired by the Marvel movie Black Panther as well as a new song "Work (Who Gettin' It)" and intro/outro skits.

 Early life

 Rayne, who is of African American and Native American descent, was raised in Harlem and spent most of his childhood growing up in New York City.
 He began writing rhymes while a sophomore in high school after a competition with friends.
 As a senior, Rayne became a television and radio show host for Teen Talk Productions.
 As a host of the television show, he won a PASS Award for an episode about the September 11 attacks.
 As a radio show host he interviewed "World Hop" artist Don Yute and 90s R&B singer Horace Brown.
 After graduating Rayne joined Art Start's Hip-Hop Project, which collaborated with Russell Simmons and others, leading to the documentary The Hip Hop Project, executive produced by Bruce Willis and Queen Latifah.
 Rayne later spent a few years recording with the independent label Ravenel Records before pursuing a career as an independent artist and producer.